cuiyongbo/hello-world/my_wiki/shell_command/tar_manual.rst

       .. option:: -r, --append

-         append files to the end of an archive
+         append files to the end of an archive.
+         **Note:** You CANN'T update compressed file in-place.

       .. option:: -t, --list